Not sure what to do in Peru? Worry not!

 Peru is really diverse country.
 Ranging from the Amazon rainforest in Iquitos to the high Andes in Cusco, you must properly pack for Peru.
 Here is our packing list for Peru:

-4. Warm clothing, gloves, and hat –Peru, though located close to the Equator, can be very cold due to the altitude.
+- Warm clothing, gloves, and hat – Peru, though located close to the Equator, can be very cold due to the altitude.
 Places like Cusco are cold all year round!
 Pack some warm clothes with you.

-6. Travel Medicine Pack – An essential for any travelers.
+- Travel Medicine Pack – An essential for any traveler.
 This medicine pack will have all the medicine you need just in case anyone gets ill.

-8. Travel Insurance – Hiking in high altitude can be dangerous, as well as a visit to the Amazon rainforest.
+- Travel Insurance – Hiking at high altitudes can be dangerous, as well as a visit to the Amazon rainforest.
 Check out our recommendation!

-This concludes out Peru bucket list!
-Some of these attractions will definitely sweep you off your feet!
+This concludes our Peru bucket list!
+Some of these Peru attractions will definitely sweep you off your feet!
 What do you think about this list?
 Let us know in the comments!